In-plane transverse polarization in heavy-ion collisions: Abstract

 \section{Abstract}

-We give an analytical expression for the last component of the spin polarization $P^{x}$, the in-plane polarization, in heavy-ion collisions that has, to our knowledge, \CG{not} been discussed in theories \CG{nor} measured in \CG{heavy-ion collision }experiments.
-We also carry out a numerical study of $P^{x}$ using \CG{a} hydrodynamic model simulation as a cross-check for the analytical formula. \CG{It is found that if the temperature-gradient contribution is neglected} the simulation result for $P^{x}$ qualitatively agrees with the analytical one.
-The prediction of $P^{x}$ can be tested in experiments and \CG{will contribute to provide a complete and consistent picture of spin phenomena in heavy-ion collisions}.
+We give an analytical expression for the in-plane polarization $P^{x}$, in heavy-ion collisions that has, to our knowledge, not been measured in heavy-ion collision experiments.
+We also carry out a numerical study of $P^{x}$ using a hydrodynamic model simulation as a cross-check for the analytical formula.
+It is found that if the temperature-gradient contribution is neglected the simulation result for $P^{x}$ qualitatively agrees with the analytical one.
+The prediction of $P^{x}$ can be tested in experiments and will contribute to provide a complete and consistent picture of spin phenomena in heavy-ion collisions.